Can electric vehicles (EVs) save your business money?

 With so much coverage of electric vehicles (EVs) in the media, we explore the benefits for your business and ask whether now’s the right time to switch to the power of the future.

-David Mvula spends a large part of his working day thinking about electric vehicles (EVs) and how they can help businesses.
-He’s one of the team at Haven Power that’s supporting UK companies as they strive to find the right energy solutions.
+As Haven Power’s Electric Vehicle (EV) Project Manager, Adam Hall spends his working days thinking about EVs and how they can help businesses.
+He works with the company’s Energy Services team that’s supporting UK companies as they strive to find the right energy solutions.
 These are solutions that can meet an organisation’s financial, Corporate Social Responsibility (CSR) and sustainability goals.

 Zero exhaust emissions